qfpl/ban-instance/README.md

 similar types over multiple different APIs, and which need to vary their JSON representations independently to allow upgrades.
-Defining serialisation on core data types means that changes to the `ToJSON`/`FromJSON` instance can cause breakage at your API layer, on the other side of the codebase.
+Defining serialisation on core data types means that changes to the `ToJSON`/`FromJSON` instance can cause breakage at the API layer of some unrelated system, on the other side of the codebase.
 Better to ban `ToJSON`/`FromJSON` on the core data types, and define types for presentation that live alongside the rest of the API:

 ```haskell
 -- In some "core types" module: